jeanbuhendwa/wtech-shop/README.md

 ## WTech Shop

-Welcome to Your WTech Shop, a dynamic and versatile online shopping platform.
+Welcome to Your WTech Shop, a versatile online shopping platform.
 Shop for a wide range of products, including clothing for both men and women, electronics, and jewelry. the store is powered by the Fake Store API.

 ### Table of Contents